 For discussions of the other interpretations of Daniel 9, see:

-24a Seventy weeks have been decreed for your people and your holy city (9:24)
+24a Seventy weeks have been decreed for your people and your holy city (Dan 9:24)

-Israel’s calendar followed a seven-year cycle in which every seventh year was a Sabbath Year for the land (Lev.
-25).
-The 70 weeks are 70 of those Sabbath Year cycles, and consequently equal to 490 literal years.
+Israel’s calendar followed a seven-year cycle in which every seventh year was a Sabbath Year for the land (Lev 25).
+The 70 weeks are 70 of those seven year-cycles and and, therefore, equal to 490 literal years.

 “Your people and your holy city” refer to Israel and Jerusalem.
 Jerusalem is the capital and symbol of the Jewish nation.

 This concept is fundamental to understanding many things in this prophecy.
-It also helps to explain the Seventy Weeks.
-It is discussed in The Covenant in Daniel 9, but explained briefly below:
+It is discussed in The Covenant in Daniel 9.
+Below is a brief summary:

-In Leviticus 25 God commanded Israel to allow the land to rest every seventh year (v2), similar to the weekly Sabbath day of rest.
-Israel had to work the land for six years (v3), but in the seventh year was a Sabbath Year; the land had to rest (v4).
-In this way the years on the Jewish calendar were divided into sevens, with each seventh is a Sabbath Year.
+In Leviticus 25, God commanded Israel to allow the land to rest every seventh year (Lev 25:2), comparable to the weekly Sabbath day of rest.
+Israel had to work the land for six years (Lev 25:3), but the seventh year was to be a sabbath; the land had to rest (Lev 25:4).
+In this way, the years on the Jewish calendar were divided into groups of sevens, with each seventh year a sabbath.

 Jeremiah prophesied that Israel would be in exile for 70 years.
-On the basis of Leviticus 26, we know that each of Jeremiah’s 70 years of exile was a Sabbath year.
+On the basis of Leviticus 26, as confirmed by 2 Chronicles 36:21, we know that each of Jeremiah’s 70 years of exile was a Sabbath year.
 This is confirmed by 2 Chronicles 36:21.
 Each of the 70 years, therefore, represents 7 years of disobedience.
 Consequently, the 70 years represent the equivalent of Seventy Weeks (490 years) of disobedience, prior to the exile.

 (3) This context means, when Gabriel brought God’s answer, namely that “Seventy weeks have been decreed for your people and your holy city”, that this is a renewal of God’s covenant with Israel in terms of Leviticus 26:42, 45, for a new cycle of Seventy Weeks.